michelesr/thesis/src/e2e.md

 End-to-end testing is the practice of testing the software from the user's point of view.
-In a web application, an efficient approach to the end-to-end testing is obtained with the implementation of browser automation scripts, that involve the programmatic driving of one or different web browsers in order to access the application as client and test the features provided by its user web interface.
+In a web application, an efficient approach to the end-to-end testing is obtained with the implementation of browser automation scripts, that involve the programmatic drive of one or different web browsers in order to access the application as client and test the features provided by its user web interface.

 End-to-end tests are not sufficient to ensure the quality of the software: in